haruska/aoc2024/README.md

-# aoc2024
+# Advent of Code 2024

-Solutions to Advent of Code 2024 in Rust
+Solutions to Advent of Code 2024 in Rust.